-Stitch is a cloud open-source platform that is used to consolidate data from different sources to help you analyze and govern data effortlessly.
-It is a simple, extensible ETL tool that is built for data teams and offers a robust transformation framework to foster data analysis in no time.
+Stitch is a cloud open-source platform that consolidates data from different sources to help you analyze and govern data effortlessly.
+It is a simple, extensible ETL tool built for data teams and offers a robust transformation framework to foster data analysis in no time.

-- It can be smoothly integrated with Singer, which is an open-source tool from Stitch.
+- It can be smoothly integrated with Singer, an open-source tool from Stitch.

 - It offers a volume-based pricing model that permits users to pick plans according to their usage and requirements.
 ETL using stitch is highly scalable, which makes it one of the most preferred ETL tools in the market

 - It supports a large number of data sources that are either built in-house or community-supported.

 - It provides transparency and complete control to manage your data pipeline effectively.